 The OnLine Training Institute provides the opportunity for interested professionals to expand their knowledge of cutting edge developments in the criminal justice and community response to sexual assault, with particular emphasis on those crimes committed by someone who is known to the victim (i.e., non-strangers).

-IACP (http://theiacp.org/) The International Association of Chiefs of Police (IACP), working in partnership with OVW, produced “Investigating Sexual Assault Model Policy” and “Sexual Assault Incident Reports: Investigative Strategies.”
+IACP (http://theiacp.org/) The International Association of Chiefs of Police (IACP), working in partnership with OVW, produced "Investigating Sexual Assault Model Policy" and "Sexual Assault Incident Reports: Investigative Strategies" available on the IACP's Police Response to Violence Against Women webpage.
 These documents provide guidelines for responding to reports of sexual assault and developing a coordinated response to these crimes.
 Working in partnership with OVC, IACP developed “Enhancing Law Enforcement Response to Victims,” a comprehensive set of resources for agencies to use in improving their approach to victims, including victims of sexual assault.
 Resources include an implementation guide, accompanying implementation tools, and training enhancements.
 A DVD about the initiative, “Service, Support & Justice: Law Enforcement Response to Crime Victims,” highlights the benefits, challenges, methods, and responsibilities of placing a high priority on crime victims’ interests.